Hampton Bays, New York

 Schools

-The hamlet is served by the Hampton Bays Union Free School District, which includes separate elementary, middle, and high schools.
-The district is known for its close connection to the community and also educates some students from neighboring areas through tuition arrangements.
+The hamlet is served by the Hampton Bays Union Free School District, which includes elementary, middle, and high school campuses.
+The district is closely tied to the local community and serves as an important year-round anchor for the hamlet.

 Transportation & Accessibility

-Hampton Bays is one of the easiest South Fork destinations to reach without driving deep into Hamptons traffic.
-The Hampton Bays LIRR Station on the Montauk Branch provides rail access throughout the year, and major roads like Montauk Highway, Sunrise Highway (Route 27) and Ponquogue Avenue connect the hamlet to points west.
-Local airports including Francis S. Gabreski in Westhampton and MacArthur Airport in Islip are within a short drive, while JFK and LaGuardia are accessible with additional time.
+Hampton Bays is one of the easier South Fork destinations to reach.
+The Hampton Bays LIRR station on the Montauk Branch provides rail access, although train frequency and direct service can vary by season and time of day.
+By road, Montauk Highway, Sunrise Highway (Route 27), and Ponquogue Avenue connect the hamlet to western Long Island and to the ocean beaches across the Ponquogue Bridge.
+Regional airport options include Francis S. Gabreski Airport in Westhampton Beach and Long Island MacArthur Airport in Islip, while JFK and LaGuardia are also commonly used with additional travel time.

 Real Estate Snapshot